rkafle1/151AProject/README.md

 The main goal was seeing what images we had and what their layout/size was.
 We first began by plotting the image sizes.
 Then we looked into the color distribution of different categories of trash the data set provided.
 Additionally, we looked into the number of images per each trash type.

-We also looked into whether their were any outliers in image size and label consistency.
+We also looked into whether there were any outliers in image size and label consistency.

 Our final step was displaying some randomly chosen images from each trash category and displaying them.